olsner/synsedizer/README.md

 * `[abcde] N`: "note on" command for one of the five allowed notes a through e.
   The wavelength argument is the same as in the monophonic synsedizer.
 * `[ABCDE]`: "note off" command for the corresponding note

+## License

+Synsedizer is available under the MIT license.